Automated Human Cell Classification in Sparse Datasets using Few-Shot Learning: Methods

 \section{Methods}

 In the first part of this study, we train nine few-shot learning techniques on mini-ImageNet and evaluate their performance on two selected human cell datasets.
 This experimental setup allows for the model to train on a non-medical, balanced dataset and test few-shot performance on sparse medical datasets.
 The techniques used in this study were selected as the top nine from a set of notable, state-of-the-art techniques with code publicly available.
+Figure \ref{fig:techniques} provides an illustrated overview of the techniques investigated over time.

 The second part of this study evaluates the potential benefits, if any, to varying the backbone architecture and training schemes in current state-of-the-art few-shot learning techniques.
 EPNet was selected as the experimental model due to its competitive few-shot learning performance on both medical datasets and efficient implementation.